 The approval of this CIP will occur at a public meeting of City Council - an opportunity for additional community input.
-This meeting will be publicly advertised and the draft CIP will be available in advance of the meeting.
+This meeting has been publicly advertised and the draft CIP was available in advance of the meeting.

 1.3 Legislative Authority